stephentino/estimate_akm/README.md

 ## About the repository

 The purpose of this project is to estimate an AKM-style two-way fixed effects model using Canadian matched employer-employee data.
-Simulated data and some public use code are provided, since the Canadian matched employer-employee data is not available to the public.
-The original code to estimate the AKM-style model with the restricted-access data are also provided for reference.
+Simulated data and some public use programs are provided, since the Canadian matched employer-employee data is not available to the public.
+These public use programs may be useful to researchers estimating AKM-style models in a variety of contexts.
+The original code to estimate the AKM-style model with the restricted-access Canadian data are also provided for reference.
+The original code will especially be of use to researchers estimating AKM-style models with the Canadian data.

 Contents: